-June is Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride Month, an important opportunity to celebrate and recognize the many different individuals who make up the LGBTQ+ community.
+June is Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Pride Month.
+It’s an important opportunity to celebrate and recognize the many different individuals who make up the LGBTQ+ community.

-Every June, rainbow flags are proudly displayed as a symbol of solidarity and acceptance, and parades and events in countries around the world are held to honor the June 1969 Stonewall Uprising, which is often referred to as the beginning of the LGBTQ+ movement.
-Pride Month serves as a rallying cry for equality and visibility for those who have been marginalized or excluded, and a reminder that everyone has a right to live authentically and without prejudice.
+Every June, people proudly display rainbow flags and hold parades to honor the June 1969 Stonewall Uprising.
+This moment in history is often called the beginning of the LGBTQ+ movement.
+During Pride Month, people rally for the equality and visibility of marginalized or excluded individuals.
+The goal is to remind society that everyone has the right to live authentically and without prejudice.

 LGBTQ+ Struggles: Mental Health and Discrimination

 As Pride Month celebrates the progress made in the struggle for LGBTQ+ rights, we must also acknowledge that disparities in mental health remain within this community.
-Despite increased visibility and acceptance in many countries around the world, research shows that LGBTQ+ individuals are still more likely to experience mental health issues such as depression, anxiety, substance abuse, and suicide than their non-LGBTQ+ peers.
+Despite increased acceptance, research shows that LGBTQ+ individuals are still more likely to experience mental health issues like depression, anxiety, and suicide than their non-LGBTQ+ peers.

 According to the National Alliance on Mental Illness (NAMI), lesbian, gay, and bisexual adults are more than twice as likely as heterosexual adults to experience a mental health condition, and transgender individuals are nearly four times as likely as cisgender individuals to experience one.
-This can be due to a variety of factors, including internalized homophobia, social stigma and lack of acceptance, and violence against LGBTQ+ individuals.
+This can be due to a variety of factors, including internalized homophobia, social stigma, and violence against LGBTQ+ individuals.

 Prioritizing LGBTQ+ mental health this month

 These dire statistics emphasize the need for increased support within the LGBTQ+ community.
-Establishing a nurturing environment with unconditional acceptance and understanding can help create a strong sense of community and instill pride in one’s identity.
+Establishing a nurturing environment with unconditional acceptance and understanding can help create a strong sense of community and pride.
 Allies can also do their part by engaging in meaningful dialogue with LGBTQ+ friends and family to promote understanding.
 Everyone can have a positive impact on LGBTQ+ individuals by doing the following:

 - Educate yourself about the struggles LGBTQ+ people face.